 The McKinney Vento Act also assures priority placement for foster children in such programs as Head Start.
-For information about education services go to: www.ade.az.gov/schooleffectiveness/specialpops/homeless/.
+For information about education services go to www.ade.az.gov web page to find under all programs list the homeless education section.